Managing Director of Community Relations

 Read Full Bio

-Louri O’Leary serves in the Elections Division as the Administration Manager for the Secretary of State Hope Andrade and previously served Governor Rick Perry as the Research Manager in the Economic Development & Tourism Division.
+Louri O’Leary serves in the Elections Division as the Administration Manager for the Secretary of State John Steen and previously served Governor Rick Perry as the Research Manager in the Economic Development & Tourism Division.
 In 2010 Louri was appointed by Governor Perry to the State Employee Charitable Campaign State Policy Committee.